Table of contents

 Machine Learning and Artificial Intelligence

-Machine Learning (ML) and Artificial Intelligence (AI) are two fields of computer science that are concerned with creating intelligent systems that can perform tasks without being explicitly programmed to do so.
+• Definition: Machine Learning (ML) and Artificial Intelligence (AI) focus on building intelligent systems that can perform tasks without explicit programming.

 Data Analysis